carbonblack/cbapi-python/README.md

 **Latest Version: 1.7.5**

+_**Notice**:_
-_**Notice**: The Carbon Black Cloud portion of CBAPI has moved to https://github.com/carbonblack/carbon-black-cloud-sdk-python.
+* The Carbon Black Cloud portion of CBAPI has moved to https://github.com/carbonblack/carbon-black-cloud-sdk-python.
 Any future development and bug fixes for Carbon Black Cloud APIs will be made there.
-Carbon Black EDR and App Control will remain supported at CBAPI_
+Carbon Black EDR and App Control will remain supported at CBAPI
+* Carbon Black EDR (Endpoint Detection and Response) is the new name for the product formerly called CB Response.
+* Carbon Black App Control is the new name for the product formerly called CB Protection.

-These are the Python bindings for the Carbon Black Enterprise Response and Enterprise Protection REST APIs.
+These are the Python bindings for the Carbon Black EDR and App Control REST APIs.
 To learn more about the REST APIs, visit the Carbon Black Developer Network Website at https://developer.carbonblack.com.

 Please visit https://cbapi.readthedocs.io for detailed documentation on this API.
-Additionally, we have a slideshow available at https://developer.carbonblack.com/2016/07/presentation-on-the-new-carbon-black-python-api/ that provides an overview of the concepts that underly this API binding.

 ## Support

 1. View all API and integration offerings on the [Developer Network](https://developer.carbonblack.com/) along with reference documentation, video tutorials, and how-to guides.
 2. Use the [Developer Community Forum](https://community.carbonblack.com/t5/Developer-Relations/bd-p/developer-relations) to discuss issues and get answers from other API developers in the Carbon Black Community.
-3. Report bugs and change requests to [Carbon Black Support](http://carbonblack.com/resources/support/).
+3. Report bugs and change requests to [Carbon Black Support](https://www.vmware.com/support/services.html).

 ## Requirements

-The new cbapi is designed to work on Python 2.6.6 and above (including 3.x).
+The cbapi is designed to work on Python 2.6.6 and above (including 3.x).
 If you're just starting out, we recommend using the latest version of Python 3.6.x or above.

 All requirements are installed as part of `pip install`.